MohamedMostafa21/R7alh/backend/R7alaAPI-main/README.md

 # R7alah Backend - Travel Platform API

-The R7alah Backend is the core API for the R7alah travel platform, developed as a graduation project at Assiut University.
-Built entirely by Mohamed Mostafa using .NET Core and C#, this robust and scalable API powers personalized recommendations for restaurants, hotels, tourist attractions, and tour guide management, integrating seamlessly with a Flask-based machine learning engine.
-The backend serves as the backbone for the R7alah Flutter mobile app and React front-end website, enabling a seamless and user-centric travel planning experience.
+The R7alah Backend is the core API for **R7alah**, a smart tourism platform developed as a graduation project at Assiut University.
+Built entirely by Mohamed Mostafa using .NET Core 8.0 and C#, this robust and scalable API powers personalized recommendations, booking services, tour guide management, and real-time updates for restaurants, hotels, and tourist attractions in Egypt, with plans for global expansion.
+Integrated with a Flask-based machine learning engine, the backend serves as the backbone for the R7alah Flutter mobile app and React front-end website, delivering a seamless, user-centric travel planning experience.

 ## Table of Contents
 - [Features](#features)